Sam Neill as Sidney Reilly, shrewd Russian-born British government triple agent

 Reilly doesn’t stray from the outfit’s base earth tones when supplementing it with functional accessories or outerwear.
 His boots, gloves, and holster are all dark brown leather, not to mention his brown hat and coat.

 Appropriate given horseback as his primary means of transportation, Reilly wears a pair of tall dark brown plain leather riding boots.
+His trousers are laced below the knee to fasten them tightly against his legs, preventing bunching under the boots.

 Not much is seen of the worn dark brown leather shoulder belt that Reilly wears across his torso.
 It hooks over his left shoulder with a buckle in the center of his torso and, apparently, a holster that falls under his jacket at his right hip.
 He removes it when at the office.